 In this sector, metal is removed from raw material in a specific design.
-This can be either in the automotive industry where gears, shafts are modeled or in the manufacturing sector where the countless object of diverse shapes is produced.
+This can be either in the automotive industry where gears, shafts are modeled or in the manufacturing sector where countless object of diverse shapes is produced.

 In this sector, CNC machine is used for multiple operations like shearing, plasma cutting, laser cutting, forming, punching, welding, and other many ways.

-The thin steel plates that are used in these industries are cut to final shape by a laser or plasma cutter.
+The thin steel plates that are used in these industries are cut to their final shape by a laser or plasma cutter.
 A turret punch presser makes the holes on the plate, and for bending, you use CNC press brakes.

 Electrical Discharge Machining (EDM)

 The machining techniques are also known as spark machining, die sinking, spark eroding, wire burning, die sinking, or wire erosion.
 This is a manufacturing procedure where the desired figure is attained using electrical sparks (discharge) that burn the metal.
 The two kinds of EDM are Vertical EDM and Wire EDM.
 The vertical brand uses an electrode of similar shape and size as the cavity that is required.
-The Wire EDM is for making punch and dies combination for the die set that is used in fabrication industries.
+The Wire EDM is for making punch and dies combinations for the die set that is used in fabrication industries.

 Other Industrial Machining Projects That Apply CNC machines